 Instead of turning the air conditioning off, just turn the temperature up ten degrees, give or take.
 This way, you are still conserving energy and saving a little on the electric bill.
 As long as the air conditioner is running at a consistent temperature and allowing for air circulation, the indoor moisture levels should stay at a minimal.

-Lastly, just aid in airflow whenever possible.
+Air flow and sufficient air circulation can greatly help with indoor humidity control.
 If possible, space out furniture away from walls and leave doors throughout the property open (ie: bedroom doors, closet doors, bathroom doors, etc.).
 Try to avoid excessive clutter, especially porous items stored in dank areas like the basement or attic.
 Clutter retards airflow in a room.
 Porous items hold moisture and the organic material within will feed mold growth.
 If it has been unused for at least two years and hold no sentimental value, get rid of it.

 For at least 60% of the year people tend to keep all windows and doors closed due to weather.
 Whether it’s to keep the property warm, cool, or dry, properties are typically closed off to the outdoor air for a good portion of the year.
 Try to open up windows and doors when weather permits to allow some fresh air to flow through the property.
 Take advantage of the drier and more mild-weathered days to get some more air circulation, just be sure to close everything back up if it rains.